VidhiPatel0324/OPTISAP/README.md

 # OPTISAP - Eyewear Website 👓💻

-OPTISAP is a smart, AI-powered eyewear shopping platform developed using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js), **SAP Fiori**, and **SAP Chatbot (Aldery AI)**.
+OPTISAP is a smart, AI-powered eyewear shopping platform developed using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js), **SAP Fiori**, and **SAP Chatbot**.
 It delivers a seamless and intelligent shopping experience with virtual try-on, AI lens recommendations, voice commands, and chatbot assistance.

 ---